 Sufficient Living Space

-Another consideration that will be considered when applying for a German permanent residence permit is whether there is sufficient living space for the applicant and his/her family members living with him/her in a domestic community.
-This is the case if:
+Another consideration that will be considered when applying for a German permanent residence permit is whether there is sufficient living space for the applicant and their family members living with them in a domestic community.

 - ten square metres of living space are available for each family member under six years of age,